 Supporting Texas Families with Greatest Need Since 1969

 The Expanded Food and Nutrition Education Program (EFNEP) helps young families and youth with limited resources—those most at risk to suffer from hunger, food insecurity and the inability to connect with available support systems.
 EFNEP offers practical lessons in basic nutrition, food preparation, food budget management and food safety in settings convenient for the participants.
-EFNEP also includes a walking program for adult participants.
+EFNEP also includes fun physical activities for adult participants that can be done at home.
 Program graduates reflect significant, lasting improvement in eating behaviors and healthy food habits.
 Texas has a need for EFNEP—2014 data show that 20% of Texas families with children under the age of 18 were living below poverty level, compared to 18% of U.S. families.

 El Paso County

 “My 1st grade class has thoroughly enjoyed our time with Professor Popcorn.
 They learned so much about the various food groups and looked forward to it every Tuesday.
 The lessons were extremely interactive and kept every student’s attention.
 They loved the exercises and the healthy snack and I loved that some of my pickier students were introduced to new foods like sweet potatoes.
 Mrs. Mondaca did such an amazing job holding the class’s attention and was so great dealing with any behavior.
 She was fully capable of leading my classroom and was so easy to work with.
 I hope to have her and Professor Popcorn back next year!” – First Grade teacher, Shadow Glen Elementary